magarveylab/NLPPrecursor/README.md

 demonstrates how to use NLPPrecursor in a programatic manner on your own hardware.
 Caution, this does require you to be comfortable with Python!

-To train NLPPrecursor, you'll need to perform two main steps representative of the two modules.

-# Installation
+## Installation

-This repo mainly needs two requirements: PyTorch and FastAI.
+NLPPrecursor works with python 3.7+ and needs two main requirements: PyTorch and FastAI.

 Install pytorch according to your GPU/CPU preference here: <https://pytorch.org>